Mgamerz/MassEffectModManager/documentation/2damerge.md

 In the below picture, it outlines the two files needed for at least one 2DA merge.
 ![image](https://github.com/ME3Tweaks/ME3TweaksModManager/assets/2738836/a5111211-f029-46b4-910d-b8b4b178dd44)

-There are no restrictions on the `.m3da` filenames, except they must have that extension.
-Package names are referenced by the `.m3da` file.
+The only restriction on the `.m3da` filename(s) are that they must start with your DLC foldername, followed by a dash, and at least one more character.
+Some examples with the mod folder name of `DLC_MOD_2DAMERGE`:
+ - `DLC_MOD_2DAMERGE-My2DAs.m3da` - OK
+ - `DLC_MOD_2DAMERGE-.m3da` - BAD
+ - `My2DAs.m3da` - BAD

+Your 2DA package files are referenced by these `.m3da` files and can have any name.
+They are not actually used by the game.

 For example, this is Pinnacle Station DLC's 1.0.5 2DA merge file:
 `Pinnacle2DAs.m3da`: